agkkkkk/chess-shell/README.md

 ## Package Used <a name = "package_used"></a>

-- clap
+- clap => Command line argument Parser
-- uci
+- uci => library to communicate with UCI compatible chess engine
-- ratatui
+- ratatui => crate to create Terminal User Interface (TUI).

 ## Getting Started <a name = "getting_started"></a>